aridoza/foundational-java/Concurrency/concurrency2.md

 Wow, we learned a lot in this lesson!
 You now know three important concurrency components, but just *knowing* how to implement them isn't enough.
 How do you know when to use each one?

-Let's discuss just that!
+Let's discuss that!
 With a partner, read over each of these scenarios.
 Discuss which concurrency components (if any) should be used to solve this problem and why.

-1. You are making a hit-counter for your website.
+1. You are making a hit counter for your website.
 You want to make sure that concurrent threads don't update the hit counter at the exact same time, messing up the count.
 Which concurrency component should you use?

 <details>
     <summary>Answer:</summary>